NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

 .. note::

-  Freezer energy use is affected by its ambient temperature when ConstantScheduleCoefficients and TemperatureScheduleCoefficients are used, in which case hourly energy for freezers is determined following Equation 4.2-X2 of ANSI/RESNET/ICC 301-2022 Addendum C:
+  Freezer energy use is affected by its ambient temperature when ConstantScheduleCoefficients and TemperatureScheduleCoefficients are used, in which case hourly energy for freezers is determined following Equation 4.2-X2 of `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_:

   ((RatedAnnualkWh / 8760) * (ConstantScheduleCoefficients[hr] + TemperatureScheduleCoefficients[hr] * T_space)